 4.11.1.
-Children are given access to a school email account (subject to approval by the school), following on from a module of work on internet and email safety.
-The format of this account is to be firstname.surname@apps.prospecths.org.uk with an alphanumeric password at least eight characters long.
+Children are given access to a school email account (subject to approval by the school), following on from a focus on Internet and email safety in their computing lessons.
+Children's full official names are to be used and the format of this account is to be firstname.surname@apps.prospecths.org.uk with an alphanumeric password at least eight characters long.
 Children can access their email accounts at both home and school and proper use of this forms the basis of teaching good electronic communication skills.